Welcome to the Webpage of the Music Department at the University of Chicago!

 We offer graduate degrees in Composition, Ethnomusicology, and Music History & Theory, and an undergraduate Bachelor of Arts degree in Music.
 We value highly the mutual interaction of these subdisciplines, both in the overall training of new cohorts of scholars and composers, and in faculty research.
 Graduates of the Department have worked throughout the world, ranging from professorships to post-docs in research universities, schools of music, and liberal arts colleges around the country and the world, such as Harvard, Cambridge, and the University of Pennsylvania; the University of Michigan, the Eastman School of Music, and the University of British Columbia; Amherst College, Wellesley College, and Pomona College.
 Others are active in music publishing and editing, arts management, consulting, librarianship, urban education, and academic administration.

 Beyond the classroom, the Music Department hosts a thriving performance program encompassing four choirs, two orchestras, two jazz ensembles, a South Asian instrumental and vocal ensemble, a Middle East music ensemble, an early music ensemble, a wind ensemble, and programs in chamber music, piano and voice.

-The Department also has in residence several professional groups, including Contempo, now in its 53rd season, plus three ensembles-in-residence, which contribute variously to undergraduate and graduate student life and study: The Newberry Consort, the Spektral Quartet, and our current Don Michael Randel Ensemble in Residence, the Imani Winds.
+The Department also has two ensembles-in-residence, which contribute variously to undergraduate and graduate student life and study: the Spektral Quartet, and our current Don Michael Randel Ensemble in Residence, the internationally acclaimed a cappella ensemble Sweet Honey In The Rock.
 In scholarship, composition, and performance we aim also to contribute to the cultural life of the University and of the city.